top of page

 Your first Farmers’ Market permit is full fees.
 Each additional Farmers’ Markets Permits purchased at the same time are discounted 50%.

-How early should I apply for my event permit?
+How early should I apply for my permit?

 Apply for your permit at least 14 days prior to the event.